AlmazXX/ether-balance-tracker/README.md

 # Ethereum Balance Analysis API

-This application allows you to analyze Ethereum blockchain data to find addresses with the most significant balance changes over recent 100 blocks.
+This application allows you to analyze Ethereum blockchain data to find addresses with the most significant balance changes over a specified number of recent blocks.

 ## Features

 - Analyze recent Ethereum blocks to find addresses with the largest balance changes
+- Configurable number of blocks to analyze
+- Adjustable concurrent request count for performance optimization

 ## API Endpoints